-FF Tisa supports up to 82 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Azerbaijani (Latin), Romanian, Dutch, Hungarian, Serbian (Latin), Czech, Kazakh, Swedish, Belarusian (Latin), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin and other scripts.
+FF Tisa supports up to 82 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Azerbaijani (Latin), Romanian, Dutch, Hungarian, Kazakh, Czech, Serbian (Latin), Swedish, Belarusian (Latin), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Luxembourgian, and Icelandic in Latin and other scripts.

 Please note that not all languages are available for all formats.

 FF Tisa Sans is Slovenian designer Mitja Miklavčič’s follow up to the popular FF Tisa family.
 Whether combined or used separately, both of these families are great choices for branding and editorial work.
 The original FF Tisa family quickly became a new-millenium favorite of graphic designers, in print as well as on the web.
 Its large x-height and sturdy, well-spaced forms aid its legibility at text sizes, while its low stroke contrast and range of weights allow it to successfully function at larger sizes as well.
 As far as language coverage is concerned, FF Tisa is unique in the FontFont library, in that it includes Cyrillic, added in 2013, not only to support the usual Russian and the other Balkan languages normally covered, but also a range of Cyrillic-based Central Asian languages such as Turkmen and Kazakh.
 Since the designer considered wayfinding systems a potential use for the typeface, a set of arrows created for this purpose is also included.